 The law firm of Chinn & Associates handles all divorce and family law matters with personal interest and concern for their client's well-being.
 With a team of dedicated professionals and a commitment to serving the needs of each individual client, our firm delivers solutions to all the financial and legal issues that arise in a divorce.

-Need a Divorce Lawyer?
-At LawFirms.com, you can present information about your case and correspond with attorneys prepared to represent you.
+Local Divorce Attorneys - Find out how you can present information about your case and correspond with attorneys prepared to represent you.

 If you're thinking about doing your own divorce, you're faced with different options for getting it done.
-You can get forms from your local courthouse or download them off the internet.
-But there is not a lot of direction to help you fill them out.
+You can get forms from your local courthouse, but there is not a lot of direction to help you fill them out.
 This is where using an online service makes sense.
-3stepDivorce goes beyond the do-it-yourself kits with a system that completes the paperwork as you answer various questions about your situation.
-They also provide a number of self-help divorce e-books and a customer support area if you need help.
+US Legal goes beyond the do-it-yourself kits with a system that completes the paperwork as you answer various questions about your situation.
 Find out more.

 If you want to take a parenting class to learn how to better co-parent with your ex, or if you are required by the court to complete such a class before the divorce will be finalized, find out more about your divorce parenting class options.